cmdking/Lab2/README.md

 # Help material for the task

-For your help, the files parser.c and parser.h which implements a parser of the file format that should used in the solution.
-The interface to the parser is the following functions (which exist documented in prser.h:
+For your help, the files `parser.c` and
+`parser.h` which implements a parser of the file format that should used in the solution.
+The interface to the parser is the following functions (which exist documented in `prser.h`:

 ```c
 makefile *parse_makefile(FILE *fp);